opsone-ch/documentation/index.rst

 Ops One hosting platform documentation
 **************************************

 Welcome to the Ops One hosting platform documentation.
-This covers the complete technical documentation of our :doc:`managed_server` and other services.
+This covers a complete technical documentation of our :doc:`managed_server` and other services.
 You will also find our `terms and conditions </legal/agb.html>`_ as well as the `privacy policy </legal/dse.html>`_.

-Management interface
+Management Interface
 ====================

 Our management interface, called Cockpit, is available at `cockpit.opsone.ch <https://cockpit.opsone.ch/>`_.